Discover the Benefits of Aquatic Therapy Today

 Aquatic therapy is a specialized form of physical therapy that we are happy to offer at Dynamic Physical Therapy.

-Our Covington, Slidell, and Marrero, LA physical therapists recognize the positive effect of using water treatments to improve motion and functionality while simultaneously allowing your muscles to relax.
+Our Covington, and Westwego, LA physical therapists recognize the positive effect of using water treatments to improve motion and functionality while simultaneously allowing your muscles to relax.

 Want to get started with our aquatic therapy sessions?

-If you are in Covington, Slidell, or Marrero, LA looking for relief and relaxation, aquatic therapy will likely be beneficial to you.
+If you are in Covington, or Westwego, LA looking for relief and relaxation, aquatic therapy will likely be beneficial to you.
 Request an appointment with Dynamic Physical Therapy today to get started!